Finding the right advisor is probably the most important decision our students make

 - For most students who matriculate in the Fall semester, that means the advisor should be selected by the end of the Spring semester

-- Students in the Medical Physics and Neuroscience Programs may do their third tutorial during the Summer term so their advisors will be selected by the end of the summer
+- Students in the Medical Physics Program may do their third tutorial during the Summer term so their advisors will be selected by the end of the summer

-- Students who've chosen their advisor should contact Dr. Mattox or Brenda Gaughan to obtain the Accountable Mentorship Agreement form which is used to formalize the student-advisor relationship and Program affiliation
+- Students who've chosen their advisor should contact Dr. Natalie Sirisaengtaksin or Dr. Bill Mattox to obtain the Accountable Mentorship Agreement form which is used to formalize the student-advisor relationship and Program affiliation

 - In some situations, students are permitted to have a secondary mentor.
-Students interested in such a possibility should contact Dr. Mattox or Brenda Gaughan for guidance.
+Students interested in such a possibility should contact Dr. Mattox or Dr. Sirisaengtaksin for guidance.